-(a) The warrants for all town meetings shall be directed to either of the constables of the town and voters shall be notified by posting two (2) attested copies of the warrant in each precinct.
+(a) The warrants for all town meetings shall be directed to either of the a constables of the town and voters shall be notified by posting two (2) an attested copies copy of the warrant in each precinct town hall, the public library, the main post office and on the town's website.

-(a) At any meeting held for the transaction of town business, no person whose name is not on the list of voters shall be admitted to the floor of the hall without the permission of the Moderator, and it shall be the duty of the constables and police officers to enforce this By-Law, but the same shall not apply to the annual town elections while the voters are casting their ballots.
+(a) At any meeting held for the transaction of town business, no person whose name is not on the list of voters shall be admitted to the floor of the hall without the permission of the Moderator, and it shall be the duty of the constables and police officers to enforce this Bylaw, but the same shall not apply to the annual town elections while the voters are casting their ballots.

-(a) Fifty (50) or more legal voters shall constitute a quorum for the transaction of business at any special town meeting, except for any change in the zoning By-Laws, for which purpose one hundred (100) or more legal voters shall constitute a quorum, and that one hundred (100) or more legal voters shall constitute a quorum for the annual town meeting.
+(a) Fifty (50) or more legal voters shall constitute a quorum for the transaction of business at any special town meeting, except for any change in the zoning Bylaws, for which purpose one hundred (100) or more legal voters shall constitute a quorum, and that one hundred (100) or more legal voters shall constitute a quorum for the annual town meeting.